backdrop-contrib/geoip_tokens/README.md

 Typical use-cases are sites that provide services that need some infos about the visitor's or user's geographical position.

-For example, to center a map, to redirect to specific pages for different countries or to display dates in the proper timezone.
+For example, to center a map, to redirect to specific pages or forms for different countries, to display messages with country specific info, or to display dates in the proper timezone.

 ### Rules support